Skip to main content

 Choose a trigger

 The audience controls who is eligible to see the message.
 Triggers control when it appears.
+Aim to trigger the prompt at a value moment: a point where the user has just experienced something notification-worthy.

 In-app message trigger configuration panel